drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 'Simple Launcher' will mount the CHD file into a virtual drive, then load the game using a custom logic.
 You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany) for the logic to work.<br>
 You can find a tool in the 'Simple Launcher' tools menu that can batch convert ISOs to CHD format.<br>
+You can download this emulator on the [Official Website](https://github.com/xenia-project/release-builds-windows/releases).<br>

 **Option 2 — Use ISO (XISO) files**